MohamedHashim/Smelly_mars_rover/NOTES.md

 - Replace if conditions of commands with switch case

 ## 🍅 Pomodoro 4
-- Reomving the repeated conditions and code
+- Remove the repeated conditions and code
+- Extract isEast condition to a separate function